DantSu/php-osm-static-api/README.md

 ## How to use

-Create a empty image, draw on it and display it :
+Generate OpenStreetMap static image with marker and line :

 ```php
 use \DantSu\OpenStreetMapStaticAPI\OpenStreetMap;